LilyQin19/qinaistudio.github.io/index.md

 #### **Strategic Advisor**
 [**Sam Li**](https://www.linkedin.com/in/samsongli/) — *AI Infrastructure, Security & Emerging Tech*

-Sam is a veteran engineering leader with experience at Coinbase, Meta, and as Co-Founder of NewSky Security.
+Sam is a veteran engineering leader with experience at Coinbase, Meta, and as Co-Founder/CTO of NewSky Security.
 He advises QinAI Studio on secure, scalable systems and brings deep expertise in AI infrastructure, cybersecurity, and crypto technologies.
-His guidance helps ensure that QinAI products remain grounded in trust, privacy, and technical excellence.
+His strategic and technical guidance helps ensure that QinAI’s products stay grounded in trust, privacy, and real-world reliability.

 ---